mayurdpatil7/ecommerce-operations-analytics/README.md

 ## Key Findings

-**35.2% of the customer base has gone silent — and they are recoverable.**
+**67.2% of the customer base is Hibernating or Lost.**
-At-Risk customers represent 35.2% of all customers and 36.0% of total revenue.
-These are buyers who previously purchased and stopped.
-A targeted win-back campaign triggering at day 75 of inactivity has an estimated recoverable revenue of R$ 849,308 — the single highest-ROI retention action available.
+The platform's active engaged customer base is far smaller than raw user counts suggest.
+An At-Risk win-back campaign targeting 18,430 customers at day 75 of inactivity is the single highest-ROI retention action available, with estimated recoverable revenue of R$ 440,795.

 **Delivery delay is the only variable with a direct, measurable impact on review scores.**